 Some of you may be unaware, but October is Spina Bifida Awareness Month so I am going to educate you on some of the challenges I face while living with Spina Bifida.
 Imagine every time you wanted to walk you had to find where you put your crutches.
 I completely rely on my crutches to help me walk but it was not easy to learn.
 When I was a child I started with a walker than progressed to crutches.
 Crutches takes years to master so you must be patient.
-Here are some of the challenge I face while living with crutches.
+Here are some of the challenges I face while living with crutches.

 Beverages- A person with no physical limitations would have no problem getting a beverage.
-Someone who walks with crutches might because once they get the beverage they must put their hand with the cup that is full of liquid back in their crutch.
+Someone who walks with crutches might because once they get the beverage they must put their hand with, the cup that is full of liquid back in their crutch.
 In my experience taking something from me is extremely difficult.
 Why?
 Because I must take my hand out of my crutch to hand you the beverage.
 That can risk something getting spilled.
 If you want to be helpful offer to help before I have gotten it after I have gotten the beverage it is too late and it is easier for me to do it myself.

 Showering- When I shower, it takes me a little bit longer because I usually use my crutches for stability but I can’t-do that while showering.
 I must be extra careful while showering because it does not take much for me to fall.
 When I was in therapy they taught me how to fall but that does not mean I cannot get hurt.